-A BPO, or broker price opinion, also known as a BOV, or broker opinion of value, is an estimate provided by a real estate broker to help a potential investor get a better idea of how much they should bid for a property.
-A BPO/BOV is not held to the same standard as an appraisal, but it is typically much faster and much less expensive.
+A BPO, or broker price opinion — also known as a BOV, or broker opinion of value — is an estimate provided by a real estate broker to help a potential investor know how much to bid for a property.
+A BPO/BOV is not held to the same standard as an appraisal, but it is typically faster and significantly less expensive.

-When creating a BPO/BOV, a broker will usually take a few different approaches, including:
+When creating a BPO/BOV, a broker may take a few different approaches.

-- Income Capitalization: For this valuation approach, the broker will look into how much income the property can make.
-To do this, they can calculate income via two different methods:
+The broker looks into how much income the property can generate.
+To do this, they can calculate income via two different methods.

 BPOs vs. Traditional Appraisals

-Appraisals for multifamily and commercial real estate can be pricey, often costing between $5,000 and $25,000, and time consuming (often taking between 3-6 weeks.)
-In comparison, a BOV can be more cost efficient, often costing between $250 and $2,500, and may only take a few days.
-So, no matter what type of property you're considering purchasing-- whether it's retail space, an office building, or even a hotel property, it can pay to get a BPO/BOV before making a bid.
+Traditional appraisals for multifamily and commercial real estate can be pricey, often costing between $5,000 and $25,000.
+They can also be time consuming, taking between three to six weeks.
+In comparison, a BOV can be more cost efficient, often costing between $250 and $2,500, and they usually only take a few days.
+So, no matter what type of property you're considering purchasing, it pays to get a BPO/BOV before bidding.

 However, BOVs have limitations.
 For one thing, they generally cannot be used in order to get financing for a property, even though some lenders permit this.
 A BPO also can’t be used for tax purposes.
 Brokers typically must be explicitly clear that they opinion they are offering is not an official appraisal.
 What BPO/BOVs can and cannot be used for is usually subject to state law and may vary significantly depending on your location.